100Hackers/Plaper/README.md

 | Hotfix   | hf-* | master  | any     |
 | Release  | rl-* | develop | master  |

+Create new branch for everything.
+Push it and submit a pull request to get it merged.

 Join our chat: https://100guys.slack.com/